-As of October 31, 2018, approximately 12% of the Company's employees in the United States (but none of the Company's employees in the United Kingdom) were represented by unions or covered by collective bargaining agreements.
-The states in which the Company's employees are represented by unions or covered by collective bargaining agreements are California, Washington and Oregon.
-There can be no assurance that the Company's non-unionized employees will not become members of a union or become covered by a collective bargaining agreement, including through an acquisition of a business whose employees are subject to such an agreement.
-Any significant deterioration in employee relations, shortages of labor or increases in labor costs at any of the Company's locations could have a material adverse effect on the Company's business, financial condition or results of operations.
-A slowdown or work stoppage that lasts for a significant period of time could cause lost revenues and increased costs and could adversely affect the Company's ability to meet the Company's customers' needs.
+As of October 31, 2019, approximately 8% of our employees in the United States (but none of our employees in the United Kingdom) were represented by unions or covered by collective bargaining agreements.
+The states in which our employees are represented by unions or covered by collective bargaining agreements are California, Washington and Oregon.
+There can be no assurance that our non-unionized employees will not become members of a union or become covered by a collective bargaining agreement, including through an acquisition of a business whose employees are subject to such an agreement.
+Any significant deterioration in employee relations, shortages of labor or increases in labor costs at any of our locations could have a material adverse effect on our business, financial condition or results of operations.
+A slowdown or work stoppage that lasts for a significant period of time could cause lost revenues and increased costs and could adversely affect our ability to meet our customers' needs.

-Furthermore, the Company's labor costs could increase as a result of the settlement of actual or threatened labor disputes.
-In addition, the Company's collective bargaining agreement with the Company's union in California and Oregon expire in 2019 and 2020, respectively and will need to be renegotiated.
-The Company's collective bargaining agreement with the Company's union in Washington expires in 2037.
-The Company cannot assure you that renegotiation of these agreements will be successful or will not result in adverse economic terms or work stoppages or slowdowns.
+Furthermore, our labor costs could increase as a result of the settlement of actual or threatened labor disputes.
+In addition, our collective bargaining agreement with our union in California is effective through June 30, 2020 and will continue on a year-to-year basis after unless parties provide advance written notice to change, amend, modify, or terminate the Agreement.
+No such notices have been given or received.
+Our collective bargaining agreement with our union in Oregon expires in 2020 and will need to be renegotiated.
+Our collective bargaining agreement with our union in Washington expires in 2037.
+We cannot assure you that renegotiation of these agreements will be successful or will not result in adverse economic terms or work stoppages or slowdowns.

-Under the Company's collective bargaining agreements, the Company is, and has previously been, obligated to contribute to several multiemployer pension plans on behalf of the Company's unionized employees.
+Under our collective bargaining agreements, we are, and have previously been, obligated to contribute to several multiemployer pension plans on behalf of our unionized employees.
 A multiemployer pension plan is a defined benefit pension plan that provides pension benefits to the union-represented workers of various generally unrelated companies.
 Under the Employment Retirement Income Security Act of 1974 ("ERISA"), an employer that has an obligation to contribute to an underfunded multiemployer plan, as well as any other entities that are treated as a single employer with such employer under applicable tax and ERISA rules, may become jointly and severally liable, generally upon complete or partial withdrawal from a multiemployer plan, for its proportionate share of the plan's unfunded benefit obligations.
 These liabilities are known as "withdrawal liabilities."
-Certain of the multiemployer plans to which the Company is obligated to contribute have been in the past and currently remain significantly underfunded.
-Moreover, due to the level of underfunding, at least one of these multiemployer plans has been and continues to be in "critical status," meaning, among other things, that the trustees of the plan are required to adopt a rehabilitation plan and the Company is required to pay a surcharge on top of the Company's regular contributions to the plan.
+Certain of the multiemployer plans to which we are obligated to contribute have been in the past, and currently remain, significantly underfunded.
+Moreover, due to the level of underfunding, at least one of these multiemployer plans has been and continues to be in "endangered status," meaning, among other things, that it is no longer in "critical" status and that the trustees of the plan are required to adopt a rehabilitation plan and we are required to pay a surcharge on top of our regular contributions to the plan.